Xilinx/Xilinx_Base_Runtime/README.md

 5. Wait until installation completed.
 During the period you may need press [Y] to continue.
 Please Note: If you choose flashing FPGA, you need to cold reboot local machine to load the new image on FPGA.

 ## Base Docker Images
 All the docker images provided by this project can be used as base images for building your own docker applications because they all have XRT and dependencies installed.
-Here is an simple example how to create Dockerfile to build.
+Here is an simple example of Dockerfile.

 ```
 # Choose one of images as base image based on platform, version and OS version
 FROM xilinx/xsds:alveo-u280-2019-1-ubuntu-1804

+# Configure enviroment what your application needs, for example
+apt-get install [dependencies]

+# Copy your application and xclbin files
+COPY [application_file] [path_of_application_file]
+COPY [xclbin_file] [path_of_xclbin_file]
 ```

+Then you can use `docker build -f [Dockerfile]` to build your own docker application.